 How does a hearing aid work?

 A hearing aid is like a miniature PA (public address) system designed for personal use.
-It is designed to take in an acoustic signal of low intensity (soft sound) and retransmit it at higher intensity (loud sound) so that it may be better heard.
-The hearing aid microphone picks up ambient sound and sends it to an amplifier, which makes the sound louder.
+It takes an acoustic signal of low intensity (soft sound) and retransmits it at higher intensity (loud sound).
 The amplified sound is sent into the ear canal towards the ear drum and inner ear.
-Most hearing aids have a volume control, typically outside the aid, which adjusts the loudness of the amplifer.
-The hearing aid battery supplies the power to make the device work.

 Is a single hearing aid adequate, or are two preferable?